microsoft/sqldev/_includes/partials/install_sql_server_mac.md

 1. In order to run SQL Server on your Mac, we are going to use the [SQL Server on Linux Docker Image](https://hub.docker.com/r/microsoft/mssql-server-linux/).
-For this, you need to [install Docker](https://docs.docker.com/engine/installation/mac/).
+For this, you need to [install Docker for Mac](https://docs.docker.com/engine/installation/mac/).
 2. Configure at least 4GB of memory for your Docker environment, also consider adding multiple cores if you want to evaluate performance.
 You can do this in the [Preferences - Advanced](https://docs.docker.com/docker-for-mac/#advanced) option on the menu bar.
 3. Next, start a new **Terminal prompt** and use the following commands to download and start the **SQL Server on Linux** Docker image.
 Make sure to use a strong password with special characters.